Miczeq22/di-containers/src/inversify/README.md

 - You have to "touch" existing code to make it work e.g. @inject decorator
 - It works more like a framework instead of a simple lib, i.e. to use it effectively we have to follow the guidelines and use decorators, among other things
 - may affect testing

+### Steps to include TSyringe to Flick codebase

+1. Register dependencies either through or `container.bind`.

+2. Create tokens or re-use existing one (DITypes keys)

+3. Change `@Inject` from typedi to `@inject` from Inversify